Sexual orientation is a protected characteristic. It means a person’s sexual orientation towards:

 PVC Shane O'Neill and panel members

-'Straight ally’ is a term used to describe heterosexual people who believe that lesbian, gay, bisexual, trans and intersex (LGBTI) people should experience full equality in the workplace.
-Good straight allies recognise that LGBTI people can perform better if they can be themselves and straight allies use their role within an organisation to create a culture where this can happen.
+'Straight ally’ is a term used to describe heterosexual people who believe that lesbian, gay, bisexual, trans, queer/questioning and intersex (LGBTQI+) people should experience full equality in the workplace.
+Good straight allies recognise that LGBTQI+ people can perform better if they can be themselves and straight allies use their role within an organisation to create a culture where this can happen.

 If you are interested in attending a training session and becoming a Keele LGBTI Ally please contact Hannah Barjat in the Equalities Team.

-The Lesbian, Gay, Bi-sexual, Transgender and Intersex (LGBTI) network seeks to provide a safe, confidential, and supportive environment for all staff who identify as LGBTI and others who identify under the LGBTI umbrella.
-The aims of the network are to:
+The Lesbian, Gay, Bi-sexual, Transgender, Queer/Questioning and Intersex (LGBTQI+) network seeks to provide a safe, confidential, and supportive environment for all staff who identify as LGBTQI and others who identify under the LGBTQI+ umbrella.

 Below are a small number of local and national groups and resources fior the LGBT community.
 If you would like to include any further information please contact Hannah Barjat in the Equalities Team.